 What's Involved in Root Canal Therapy

-After the patient is given dental sedation, root canal therapy can begin.
-The procedure involves The Dentist removing infected pulp and nerves from the inside of the tooth, then cleaning and sealing off the tooth.
-In some cases, The Dentist may recommend that a crown be placed over the affected tooth to provide additional protection.
+After the patient is numbed, and given dental sedation if needed, the root canal therapy can begin.
+The procedure involves the dentist removing infected pulp and nerves from the inside of the tooth, then cleaning and sealing off the tooth.
+In most cases, the dentist may recommend that a crown be placed over the affected tooth to provide additional protection.
+If the dentist determines that the root canal treatment is complex, then we may refer the patient to an endodontist.